hmchen1990/workshop/README.md

-Welcome to 1st Workshop on Trustworthy and Responsible AI: theory, applications, and challenges - IJCNN 2023
+Welcome to 3rd Workshop on Trustworthy and Responsible AI: theory, applications, and challenges

 Please visit our [website](https://responsible-ai.wiki) for more information!